adriantandara/adriantandara/README.md

 ### Details:

-- 🌱 I am currently learning the React.JS framework.

 - ❓ For help you can contact me on discord: **Adrian_#6651**
+- ❓ You can contact me by email for services: adrian.tandara05@gmail.com

 <br/>